 2. Graphene: The New Kid on the Block

 4. Overcoming the Challenge: A New Model Approach

 5. Building the First Home for Graphene: the NGI

 7. Graphene City and Beyond: Building an Innovation Ecosystem

 8. Making It Happen: Industry Engagement

 9. Getting Graphene Ready: Adopting the Manchester Model of Innovation

 10. Creating an Icon: The Making of a Global Brand

-James H. Baker is a recognised innovation leader and commercialisation expert.
+James Baker is a recognised innovation leader and commercialisation expert.
 He is currently CEO of [email protected], based at the University of Manchester, which he joined in 2014.
-In his unique role, he develops industrial partnerships and collaborations to accelerate the commercialisation opportunities for graphene, the world’s first two-dimensional material that has been dubbed a ‘wonder material’.
-Before entering the higher education sector, James worked in industry for 25 years and led on a number of prestigious national innovation projects as managing director of the Advanced Technology Centres for BAE Systems in the UK.
+In his unique role, James develops industrial partnerships and collaborations to accelerate the commercialisation opportunities for graphene.
+Before entering the higher education sector, James worked in industry for 25 years and led on a number of prestigious national innovation projects as Managing Director of the Advanced Technology Centres for BAE Systems in the UK.

-James Tallentire has worked across various aspects of communications and stakeholder engagement in the UK higher education sector, supporting leadership teams at Staffordshire University, Birmingham City University and the University of Manchester.
-All these institutions have shared similar commitments—to support the economic and social development of their respective city regions through applied research, innovation and talent creation to make positive change happen.
-Most recently, James has been a champion of the Manchester Model of Innovation, which is associated with Manchester’s world-class advanced materials portfolio, including the pioneering ecosystem that brings academic, civic and business leaders together to commercialise graphene.
+James Tallentire is a former journalist who has led communications and stakeholder engagement activity at Staffordshire University, Birmingham City University and The University of Manchester.
+These institutions have all shared similar commitments—to support the economic development of their respective city-regions through applied research, innovation and talent creation.
+Most recently, James has been an advocate of Manchester’s world-class advanced materials portfolio, including the unique Graphene City ecosystem that brings academic, civic and business leaders together to help commercialise graphene.